 Are Smart Campaigns Any Good?

 The general consensus in the marketing industry is that Google Smart Campaigns are much better than their predecessor, Adwords Express.
-Although you still have limited control over the keywords, you do have access to plenty of stats and information to allow you to understand what is going on.
+Although you still have limited control over the keywords, you do have access to plenty of stats and information and you can still manage the ads yourself.

 The dashboard for Smart Campaigns is much simpler than for regular ad campaigns in Google, reflecting the intended user base.

-You get access to the amount of impressions, clicks and a running total of your budget thus far.
+You get access to the number of impressions, clicks, and a running total of your budget thus far.

 It’ll even show you popular search phrases with a count of which ones are getting the clicks.